-Greetings from Darjeeling
+Greetings from Napier Cinema, Poona

 One can only marvel at the early "Greetings from" postcard, the way five photographs are woven into one image with the help of plant motifs, in this case tree branches but often palm trees for Indian images.